Direct From Assam

 For getting B O P S M, you require 12 holes per inch in a mesh.

 Size wise its an ideal size, appearance eye pleasing, contains both strong liquor and nice aroma.
-Very popular among household consumers and high end hotels.
+In all tea grades, BP comes exactly middle size. it is Very popular among household consumers and high end hotels.
+Normal tea consumers, who take tea with milk, BP is preferred by them.

 To get B P, you need 14 holes per inch in a mesh.

-For making of grade, your mesh must have 22 holes per inch.
+For making OF grade, your mesh must have 22 holes per inch.
+OF taste stronger and looks good also.
+You can even start your Brand with OF.

 Popular with tea stalls, restaurant due to its strong and quick liquor.
 Generally P D gives nice coloured tea.You require 26 holes per inch in your sorting mesh.